isomerpages/moe-taonan/_departments/English.md

 **(2) Extensive Reading Programme**

-The aims of the Extensive Reading Programme are to:
+The aims of the Extensive Reading Programme are to: <br>
 1) inculcate the love for reading <br>
 2) improve students’ reading skills and language proficiency